-Google has today released a new update for its Goggles Android application, which allows you to use images captured by the Android devices camera to allow you to carry out Google searches.
-The new update taking Goggles to version 1.7 now includes a continuous capture mode, allowing you to get results instantly without having to take a picture, and removing the need to press the devices camera to capture a picture.
+Google has today released a new update for its Goggles Android application, which allows you to use images captured by the Android device’s camera to carry out Google searches.
+The new update, taking Goggles to version 1.7, now includes a continuous capture mode, allowing you to get results instantly without having to take a picture, and removing the need to press the device’s camera to capture a picture.

-Another features included in the new update now allows Android devices using Google Goggles to recognize portions of text.
-For example if you are reading a magazine and would like to share it or search for further information on a subject.
-Simply point Goggles at a part of the page, and instantly find a link to an online version to share immediately and Google will also return pages with similar text from around the web.
+Another feature included in the new update now allows Android devices using Google Goggles to recognize portions of text.
+For example, if you are reading a magazine and would like to share it or search for further information on a subject, simply point Goggles at a part of the page.
+Instantly, you can find a link to an online version to share immediately, and Google will also return pages with similar text from around the web.
+This feature is particularly useful for students and researchers who need to quickly find additional resources or verify information.

-Google Goggles 1.7 is available for all Android devices, however you will need Android 2.3 or newer to use Continuous Mode.
-Download the new Goggles in Android Market now.
+Google Goggles 1.7 is available for all Android devices; however, you will need Android 2.3 or newer to use Continuous Mode.
+Download the new Goggles in the Android Market now.

 Source: Google